 What is the Dress Code at the Sagrada Familia?

-- Shoulders must be covered
+- Shoulders must be covered.

-- Swimwear is not permitted
+- Swimwear is not permitted.

-- See through clothing is not permitted
+- See-through clothing is not permitted.

-- Visitors must be wearing footwear, it is not permitted to enter barefoot.
+- Visitors must be wearing footwear.

 Other Forbidden Items at the Sagrada Familia

-- Professional photography equipment, including tripods, is not permitted
+- Professional photography equipment, including tripods, is not permitted.

-- Smoking is not permitted anywhere on the grounds
+- Smoking is not permitted anywhere on the grounds.

-Can you Take Photos in the Sagrada Familia?
+Can You Take Photos in the Sagrada Familia?

-Are there Free Days at the Sagrada Familia?
+Are There Free Days at the Sagrada Familia?

 There are no regular free days at the Sagrada Familia.